- spatial and temporal overlap of the two light fields

 Interference effects also occur in multimode fibers.
-Figure 4 shows the simulated output intensity profiles of a multimode fiber when an input beam is scanned across its input face.
+Figure 4 shows the simulated output intensity profiles of a multimode fiber when a monochromatic input beam is scanned across its input face.

 Importance of Interference Effects

 - Interference governs the operation of interferometers, which are used in many variations for a wide range of applications, and is the basis of holography.